Kovah/LinkAce-Website/content/docs/v1/setup/setup-without-docker.md

 ### 4. Point your web server to /public

 For security reasons the application won't run from the base folder where you extracted the files to.
-Instead, point your web server to the `/public` directory in your linkace folder.
+Instead, point your web server to the `/public` directory in your LinkAce folder.

 If you are using Apache, LinkAce already ships with a proper .htaccess file.